Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 ### Feature Selection Techniques:

-To ensure only statistically significant features contribute to the model, univariate feature selection was applied:
+To ensure only statistically significant features contribute to the model, univariate feature selection was applied, both the tables are stored in **Unity Catalog_ML_catalog.ml_schema**

 ### Categorical Features vs Categorical Target